All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 In 1936-1938 the size of the church was reduced to make room for a new street and its eastern section was demolished.
 The interior retains only a limited part of its XVIth century decoration.
 You may wish to see a directory of national churches in Rome.

-The church and the adjoining buildings, as well as other buildings belonging to the Spanish community are decorated with the xenodochion, a shell with a pin, a symbol of the hostels on the route to St. James of Compostela (xeno in Greek means foreigner).
-The pilgrims going to the sanctuary wore a badge or an embroidery having the shape of a shell.
+The church and the adjoining buildings, as well as other buildings belonging to the Spanish community are decorated with the xenodochion, a shell with a pin, a symbol of the pilgrims on the route to St. James of Compostela, a sanctuary in Northern Spain (xeno in Greek means foreigner).
+They wore a badge or an embroidery having the shape of a shell.

 (left) Courtyard; (right) details of its decoration